khaledbenag/spark_to_sparkify/README.md

 ![](images/sparkify.png)
 # spark_to_sparkify
-The code for Udacity NanoDegree capstone project :
+The code for Udacity NanoDegree capstone project.
+For more details check my blog: https://k-benaggoune.medium.com/pyspark-to-sparkify-music-users-churn-prediction-4d75d4a2dd68

 # Background and motivation
 Sparkify is a music streaming simulation platform built by Udacity.
 Through this project, this platform's log data is provided to gain insights and develop a machine learning pipeline to predict churn.
 Users can listen to music for free (with ads between songs) or for a flat fee.
 They can upgrade, downgrade or cancel their subscription.
 The goal is to predict the user who will quit so as to offer him/her a significant discount before cancelling his/her subscription.
 User churn is a general problem that is extremely relevant and common in the industry.
 Recently, big data technologies offer a good solution to avoid user churn by providing relevant information to predict future customer behavior.
 That's why I chose this project that allows learning Spark, one of the most used big data technologies.